IBM-Blockchain-Archive/marbles/docs/install_chaincode.md

 - Click the "Channels" link on the left navigation
 - Click the channel you instantiated marbles on
 - Click the "Chaincode" tab
 - On this panel, you should see something simialr to the picture above.
-Marbles is instantiated on at least one peer.
+Marbles is instantiated on at least one peer
-- Expand the row to see which peer.
+- Expand the row to see which peer
 - Click the log button to see if marbles has started up.
 You should log messages like:

 ```